solo-io/workshops/gloo/gloo/README.md

 kubectl -n bookinfo  apply -f https://raw.githubusercontent.com/istio/istio/1.7.3/samples/bookinfo/platform/kube/bookinfo.yaml kubectl delete deployment reviews-v1 reviews-v3 -n bookinfo
 ```
-Book info app has 3 versions of a micro-service called reviews, let's keep only the version 2 of the reviews micro-service for this tutorial, we will add the other versions later.
+The bookinfo app has 3 versions of a microservice called reviews.
+We will keep only version 2 of the reviews microservice for this tutorial, and we will add the other versions later.
+An easy way to distinguish among the different versions in the web interface is that v1 shows no stars with its reviews, v2 shows black stars, and v3 shows red stars.

 Gloo uses a discovery mechanism to create Upstreams automatically, but Upstreams can be created manually too using CRDs.
-After a few seconds, Gloo will discover the newly created service and create a corresponding Upstream called  **bookinfo-productpage-9080** (namespace-service-port).
+After a few seconds, Gloo will discover the newly created service and create a corresponding Upstream called  **bookinfo-productpage-9080** (Gloo uses the convention `namespace-service-port` for naming automatically discovered Upstreams).

-To verify that the upstream got created run the following command:
+To verify that the Upstream was created properly, run the following command:

 ```bash
 until glooctl get upstream bookinfo-productpage-9080 2> /dev/null